 I found it interesting that some brands varied greatly from their toxicity levels.
 For instance, when looking at Burt’s Bee’s, Aveeno, and Laura Mercier, some products were clean while others were 10/10 dirty.
 To be safe, I would recommend to always look up every product before adding it to your routine.
 It can be overwhelming at first, but after you wean everything down when you can replace your items with non-toxic products gradually.
 Don’t feel like making the switch to non-toxic beauty products has to happen overnight!
 Go your own pace and make subtle switches to keep chemicals out of your routine.

 To be honest, I think it’s ridiculous that we even need to research the products on our shelves.
-Especially considering how difficult and time consuming it can be.
+Especially considering how difficult and time-consuming it can be.
 And my question is… WHY?
 Why is there formaldehyde in my shampoo, a known cancer-causing chemical…Why is this ok?
 I hope that one day, companies will realize the harm they are potentially causing and will make more ethical decisions when it comes to the ingredients in their products.
 But I’m sure that won’t happen until there is a shift in the consumer demand.
-So until then, my goal for this year is to get my routine toxicity down to <5/10 on the app, so some half n’ half products will remain in my routine unless I find something cleaner that I love to replace it with.
+So until then, my goal for this year is to get my routine toxicity down to <5/10 on the app, so some half n’ half products will stay in my routine unless I find something cleaner that I love to replace it with.

 I just wanted to clarify that Think Dirty IS NOT sponsoring this post.
 You can also search products and learn more information about toxic beauty products at the EWG Skin Deep website.